Where ancient traditions meet hyper-modern cities

 |---|---|---|---|

-Tipping: Tipping is not practiced in Japan and can be considered awkward or impolite.
-Exceptional service is standard and included in the price.
+Tipping: Tipping is not customary in Japan and can even be refused.
+Good service is included in prices; exceptional appreciation is usually shown with small gifts, not cash.

 Coverage